OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/3d-print-server.md

 ## OctoPrint 3D Printing Server {#octoprint-server}

+This project allows you to use the Omega to wirelessly control your 3D printer.

 Instead of having to connect a computer directly to our 3D Printer, we can have the Omega run Octoprint, a 3D printing server that will control the printer.

+![](./img/3d-print-server-complete.jpg)

 Octoprint serves up a web interface that we can access from any device in our Local Area Network that allows you to control and monitor every aspect of your 3D printer and your printing jobs right from within your browser.

-![](./img/3d-print-server-complete.jpg)

 ![](./img/3d-print-server-web-interface.png)